 |or ENGL 618||Film Theory|

 |Advanced and/or Focused Courses|

 |Select one elective course 1||4|

 Electives are drawn from an approved list of courses for the minor, which is compiled and announced every semester.
 Students also may choose from the advanced and/or focused courses.
 Elective courses have a significant cinema studies component and may have another disciplinary focus as well.
-Contributing departments and/or programs include: American studies, anthropology, arts, communication, English, French, geography, German, history, humanities, Italian, music, philosophy, political science, psychology, Russian, sociology, Spanish, theatre and dance, and women's studies.
+Contributing departments and/or programs include: American studies, anthropology, arts, communication, English, French, geography, German, history, humanities, Italian, music, philosophy, political science, psychology, Russian, sociology, Spanish, theatre and dance, and women's and gender studies.
 Students should check with the cinema minor coordinator each semester for approval of the elective.